wesleylcai/public_notebook/statistical_learning.md

 1. Bias = how well a machine learning model can replicate the true underlying relationship in the TRAINING set.
     1. Linear regression for a log relationship = high bias.
 Polynomial regression for a log relationship = low bias.
 2. Variance = the difference in fits between datasets.
     1. Linear regression for a log relationship = low variance.
 Because the error would be consistent across log datasets with some randomness.
 Polynomial regression = high variance.
-Because error would vary across different log datasets.This is because it fit so well to the training data.
+Because error would vary across different log datasets.
+It would fit some datasets well and some poorly.
+This is because it fit so well to the training data.
+        1. Polynomial = "Overfit"
+3. Finding a sweet spot between simple model and overfitted model = regularization, boosting, bagging.

 ## Elements of Statistical Learning